 GMP Status

-☐ It is confirmed that valid documentation (manufacturing authorisations, GMP certificates, QP statements) for all the approved manufacturers is enclosed in the current dossier or will be enclosed when the application is submitted to the CMS(s).
+☐ It is confirmed that valid documentation (manufacturing authorisations, GMP certificates, QP statements) for all the approved manufacturers is enclosed in the current dossier.

-☐ It is confirmed that valid documentation (manufacturing authorisations, GMP certificates, QP statements) for all the approved manufacturers is available for submission to RMS upon request.
+☐ It is confirmed that valid documentation (manufacturing authorisations, GMP certificates, QP statements) for all the approved manufacturers is available and will be enclosed when the application is submitted to the CMS(s).

 Legal Status